lockss/laaws-openwayback/README.md

 This image *does not* support CDX indexing out of the box!
 Nor are configuration changes within a launched container persistent across instances of the image.
-If you plan to run OpenWayback within Docker containers using CDX indexing, I highly recommend creating a new image either by layering modifications upon this image or modifying the Dockerfile (available upon request) to build a new image.
-Addtionally, it is worth exploring the preparation and use of an [OpenWayback WAR overlay](https://github.com/iipc/openwayback/wiki/Creating-a-WAR-overlay).
+If you plan to run OpenWayback within Docker containers using CDX indexing, I highly recommend creating a new image either by modifying the Dockerfile and building a new image, or by making an image out of an existing Docker container, contain your changes.

+It is worth noting that OpenWayback's preferred method for the installation of configuration files is by preparing and using an [OpenWayback WAR overlay](https://github.com/iipc/openwayback/wiki/Creating-a-WAR-overlay), which is unpacked (along with the base OpenWayback WAR) when the Tomcat servlet container starts.
+We do not make use of a WAR overlay yet.

 ## Resources
 * OpenWayback wiki: https://github.com/iipc/openwayback/wiki
 * OpenWayback binary downloads: http://search.maven.org/#browse%7C951206516
 * Docker documentation: https://docs.docker.com/